morganross/GPT-Researcher-Multi-Agent-CLI/README_CLI.md

 *   `--openai-api-key <key>`: Set the OpenAI API key.
 Overrides the `OPENAI_API_KEY` environment variable.
 *   `--tavily-api-key <key>`: Set the Tavily API key.
 Overrides the `TAVILY_API_KEY` environment variable.

+## Handling Multiple Queries

+This CLI tool now supports providing multiple research queries and query files on the command line.
+The values from `--query` arguments and the content from files specified by `--query-file` arguments will be concatenated in the order they appear on the command line to form a single research query.

+If neither `--query` nor `--query-file` are used, the query specified in the task configuration (e.g., `task.json`) will be used.

+**Examples:**

+*   **Concatenating multiple command-line queries:**
+    ```bash
+    python Multi_Agent_CLI.py --query "First part of the query" --query "second part of the query"
+    ```
+    Resulting query: "First part of the query second part of the query"

+*   **Concatenating queries from multiple files:**
+    Assume `file1.md` contains "query from file 1" and `file2.md` contains "query from file 2".
+    ```bash
+    python Multi_Agent_CLI.py --query-file file1.md --query-file file2.md
+    ```
+    Resulting query: "query from file 1 query from file 2"

+*   **Concatenating queries from command line and files:**
+    Assume `file1.md` contains "query from file 1".
+    ```bash
+    python Multi_Agent_CLI.py --query "command line part" --query-file file1.md --query "another command line part"
+    ```
+    Resulting query: "command line part query from file 1 another command line part"

 ## Examples

 Run a research with a query and enable verbose output: